threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy MonitoringStack.
 - Check that MonitoringStack is reachable and certified.
-- Check that deploying another MonitoringStack will raise error.
+- Check that deploying another MonitoringStack will raise error in double test.

 ### test14_Digibyte